13pixlar/sticky-list/README.md

 #### Create, edit and delete Wordpress posts on the front end

 If you attach a Post Field to your form you can use Sticky List to let your users create, edit and delete Wordpress posts from the front end.
 This makes Gravity Forms more powerful and allows you to create all sorts of features for your users.

+#### List entries from a specific user

+You can use the list to only list entries from a specified user.
+This is helpful when building for example a user profile and are lokking to display that users submissions on the front end at his or hers profile page.

 #### Sort and search entries